Sustainability

 Giving Offcuts a Second Life

-Instead of harvesting virgin material or depleting food sources, we use bamboo offcuts from the construction industry that would otherwise be wasted or burned.
-By upcycling excess bamboo, we prevent waste, reduce emissions, and support a circular economy.
+Instead of harvesting virgin material or depleting food sources, we use bamboo offcuts from the construction industry that would otherwise be wasted or incinerated.

 Did You Know?